Chande Momentum Oscillator: Settings & Chart Behavior

 In range bound regimes, CMO can work as a mean reversion trigger because price is repeatedly rotating around value.
 In that environment, extreme oscillator readings are more likely to coincide with short term exhaustion, especially when the range has clear boundaries and volatility is stable.
 The oscillator can also help you avoid chasing late moves by showing when momentum is already extended relative to the recent lookback.

 CMO is also useful when you want confirmation that a breakout attempt has actual momentum behind it.
 If price breaks a level but CMO is near zero and not improving, the move may be more fragile.
 If price breaks out and CMO is already positive and rising, it suggests more consistent buying pressure.
+For a different approach to breakout timing, the DeMarker indicator uses range-based demand and supply zones to gauge whether a breakout has directional support.
+For breakout confirmation that includes volume flow, the Klinger Oscillator adds an accumulation and distribution dimension to momentum that CMO does not capture on its own.
+For a smoother momentum read that filters short-term noise, the TRIX triple-smoothed rate of change can complement CMO’s raw signal.
 This is not a guarantee, but it improves alignment between price action and momentum.

 When it tends to fail and why